gbeckers/Darr/docs/tutorial.rst

     >>> a
     darr array([[1., 2., 3., ..., 97., 98., 99.],
                 [0., 0., 0., ..., 0., 0., 0.]]) (r)

+Note that the array data is **not** read into RAM.
+It remains on disk, and will be (partly) read into RAM as a numpy array only after indexing it.

 If you intend to overwrite (part of) the data or append data (see below how) you need to specify that and set 'accesmode' to 'r+'.